Pneumothorax Treatment & Management

 No protocols regarding serial radiography or imaging exist; the clinician typically reviews serial vital signs and clinical assessments, using the direction and rate of change in the patient’s clinical status to select imaging frequency.
 Monitoring pneumothorax size during this time is important, as follows:

-• At 0-6 hours: The ACCP Delphi consensus statement recommends observation in an ED for 6 hours, and discharge to home if a follow-up chest radiograph shows no enlargement of the lesion, in reliable patients.[38]
-Emergency room observation with a repeat radiograph 6 hours later used to be common but may be used less often now.
+• At 0-6 hours - The ACCP Delphi consensus statement recommended observation in an ED for 6 hours, and discharge to home if a follow-up chest radiograph shows no enlargement of the lesion, in reliable patients [39] ; ED observation with a repeat radiograph 6 hours later used to be common but may be used less often now

-• At 24-96 hours: Additional follow up in 2 days is recommended, with preference given to a 24-48 hour follow-up radiograph in the outpatient setting.
-Outpatient follow-up during the 96-hour (4-d) window is essential to distinguish between a resolved pneumothorax and one that needs evacuation.
-A computed tomography (CT) scan at this time distinguishes between PSP and secondary spontaneous pneumothorax (SSP).
+• At 24-96 hours - Additional follow up in 2 days is recommended, with preference given to a 24-48 hour follow-up radiograph in the outpatient setting; outpatient follow-up during the 96-hour window is essential to distinguish between a resolved pneumothorax and one that needs evacuation; CT at this time distinguishes between PSP and secondary spontaneous pneumothorax (SSP)

 Previous

-Several options are available to restore an air-free pleural space, including observation without oxygen, administering supplemental oxygen, simple aspiration, chest tube placement, 1-way valve insertion, and thoracostomy with continuous suction.
+Several options are available to restore an air-free pleural space, including observation without oxygen, administering supplemental oxygen, simple aspiration, chest tube placement, one-way valve insertion, and thoracostomy with continuous suction.
+(See the video of chest tube insertion, below.)

 See also Restoring an Air-Free Pleural Space in Pneumothorax.